IgorBuchelnikov/ObservableComputations/README.md

 WPF, Xamarin, Blazor.
 You can bind UI controls to the instances of ObservableComputations classes (*Filtering*, *Computing* etc.).
 If you do it, you do not have to worry about forgetting to call [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=netframework-4.8) for the computed properties or manually process change in some collection.
 With ObservableComputations, you define how the value should be computed, everything else ObservableComputations will do.

 ### Asynchronous programming
 This approach facilitates **asynchronous programming**.
 You can show the user the UI form and in the background begin load the source data (from DB or web service).
 As the source data loads, the UI form will be filled with the computed data.
 The end user will see the UI form faster (while the source data is loaded in background, you can start rendering).
 If the UI form is already shown to the user, you can also refresh the source data in the background, the computed data on the UI form will be refreshed thanks to ObservableComputations.
+ObservableComputations also include features for multi-threaded computing.
+See [here](#multithreading) for details .

 ### Increased performance
 If you have complex computations, over frequently changing source data and\or data is large, you can get increased performance with ObservableComputations, since you do not need recompute value from scratch every time when source data gets some little change.
 Every little change in source data causes a little change in the data computed by ObservableComputations.